SSL_CONF_cmd - send configuration command

 appropriate context.
 This option is only supported if certificate

-a private key is not loaded unless the
+private key is not loaded: it does not currently use the

 - ServerInfoFile